-Recommended by the 4th Board of Studies, 11th July, 2024 Board of Studies on
+Recommended by the 4 th Board of Studies, 11 th July, 2024 Board of Studies on

-Date of Approval by 24th Academic Council meeting held on 3rd August 2024 the Academic Council
+Date of Approval by 24 th Academic Council meeting held on 3 rd August 2024 the Academic Council

-Course Code: BBA2068 Course Title: Human Resource Management L-T- P- C 3 0 0 3 Version No. 2.0 1 1 Course Pre-requisites Knowledge of Human Resource Management Knowledge of compensation as a part of Human Resource Management Anti-requisites Nil Course Description Course will enable the students to understand the concepts of compensation and its relevance from business perspective.
+Course Code: BBA2068 Course Title: Human Resource Management L-T- P- C 3 0 0 3 Version No. 2.0 1 Course Pre-requisites Knowledge of Human Resource Management Knowledge of compensation as a part of Human Resource Management Anti-requisites Nil Course Description Course will enable the students to understand the concepts of compensation and its relevance from business perspective.
 The course is conceptual in nature and will enhance students' knowledge about various traditional and modern practices of compensation methods in adherence to the government policies on compensation.
 Students will be able to have a better understanding about designing a compensation policy in line with skills sets of employees and marketed standards in various business operate.
-Course Out Comes On successful completion of the course, the student s CO 1: Describe the evolution of HRM and roles and CO 2: Outline the factors affecting Recruitment and CO 3: Describe the process of Human resources plan CO 4: Summarize the methods of Performance Appr CO 5: Illustrate the techniques of on the job and off the responsil Selection ming and raisal. oilities Proces Job de SS.
-Manager.
-Course Objective The objective of the course is to familiarize the la Management and attain SKILL LEARNING TECHNIQUES. earners w DEVELC pts of Human hrough PARTIC
+Course Out Comes CO 1: Describe the evolution of HRM and roles and CO 2: Outline the factors affecting Recruitment and CO 3: Describe the process of Human resources plan CO 4: Summarize the methods of Performance Appr operate.On successful completion of the course, the student shall be able to:CO 1: Describe the evolution of HRM and roles and responsibilities of a HR Manager.CO 2: Outline the factors affecting Recruitment and Selection Process.CO 3: Describe the process of Human resources planning and Job designCO 4: Summarize the methods of Performance Appraisal.CO 5: Illustrate the techniques of on the job and off the job training Course Objective The objective of the course is to familiarize the le Management and attain SKILL LEARNING TECHNIQUES. earners w DEVELC pts of Human hrough PARTIC